Cash advance fees

 How much does a cash advance cost?

-You can view a range of cash advance interest rates and fees charged by major financial institutions in the following table.
-These rates vary between cards, so it’s still important to check the details of your individual credit card for specific fees that will apply to you.
+Check out the cash advance fee and interest rates charged by major financial institutions in the following table.
+These rates may vary between cards, so it’s still important to check the details of your individual credit card for specific fees that will apply to you.

 |Credit card issuer||Cash advance interest rate||Cash advance fee|